 - addressing any health consequences of the disorder

-- restoring a healthy body weight
+- aiming to restore a healthy body weight

-Effective treatment can include:
+Types of treatment include:

 - nutritional counseling to help correct nutritional imbalances and maintain a healthy body weight